smarras79/Jexpresso/README.md

 where the vectors ${\bf q}$, ${\bf F}$, and ${\bf S}$ are problem-dependent as shown below, and are taken to be zero vectors of the appropriate size when not explicitly stated otherwise.

+The Julia package [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) is used for time discretization and stepping.

 In order, we provide tests and results for the following equations: